 A moderate elevation of serum glutamic oxaloacetic transaminase (SGOT) is reported, commonly in infants; its significance is unknown.
-Mild transient elevation is noted with repeated intramuscular administration in individuals receiving larger than usual doses.
-Evidence indicates that SGOT is released in the intramuscular injection site and the increased quantities seen in blood may not necessarily be from the liver as a source.
+Mild transient elevation occurs with repeated intramuscular administration in individuals receiving larger than usual doses.
+Evidence indicates that SGOT gets released in the intramuscular injection site, and the increased quantities seen in the blood may not necessarily be from the liver as a source.

-Anemia, thrombocytopenic purpura, thrombocytopenia, eosinophilia, agranulocytosis, and leukopenia are reported during ampicillin-sulbactam therapy.
+There are reports of anemia, thrombocytopenic purpura, thrombocytopenia, eosinophilia, agranulocytosis, and leukopenia during ampicillin-sulbactam therapy.
 These reactions are reversible on discontinuation of therapy, the etiology being a hypersensitive phenomenon.

 Central Nervous System

 During therapy, there is a possibility of superinfection with some bacteria or mycotic organisms.
-In such cases, discontinuation of therapy and substitution of appropriate treatment is warranted.
+Such cases warrant discontinuation of therapy and substitution of appropriate alternative treatment.

-Serious and life-threatening anaphylactoid reactions have been reported with ampicillin-sulbactam therapy.
-Although anaphylaxis is more common following parenteral therapy, it has also been demonstrated after oral administration.
+There are reports of serious and life-threatening anaphylactoid reactions with ampicillin-sulbactam therapy.
+Although anaphylaxis is more common following parenteral therapy, it can also occur after oral administration.
 Anaphylaxis is more likely in a patient with a previous history of penicillin hypersensitivity and/or reaction to multiple allergens.
 Before initiating therapy, a careful inquiry should be made relating to hypersensitivity reactions to cephalosporins, allergens, or penicillin.
-If a hypersensitivity reaction occurs, the therapy should be discontinued, and alternative therapy should be initiated.
-Anaphylactoid reactions require immediate emergency treatment with oxygen, epinephrine, steroids, and airway management including intubation if indicated.
+If a hypersensitivity reaction occurs, theclinician should discontinue therapy, and alternative therapy initiated.
+Anaphylactoid reactions require immediate emergency treatment with oxygen, epinephrine, steroids, and airway management, including intubation if indicated.

 Clostridium difficile Infection

 Antibacterial treatment alters the natural flora of the intestine leading to overgrowth of C. difficile.
-C. difficile-associated diarrhea (CDAD) is reported with nearly all antibacterial agent use, especially ampicillin.
+C. difficile-associated diarrhea (CDAD) occurs with nearly all antibacterial agent use, especially ampicillin.
 The resulting severity may range from mild diarrhea to fulminant colitis.
 Hypertoxin producing C. difficile strains cause increased morbidity and mortality, as these strains are refractory to the recommended antimicrobial therapy and may require colectomy.
-C. difficile-associated diarrhea may be considered with all patients after antibacterial use who present with diarrhea.
-Since it is reported to occur over 2 months after the administration of antibacterial agents, a careful medical history is necessary in these cases.
+C. difficile-associated diarrhea may be a consideration with all patients after antibacterial use who present with diarrhea.
+Since it is reported to occur over two months after the administration of antibacterial agents, a careful medical history is necessary in these cases.